1cbyc/learn-cybersecurity/CONTRIBUTING.md

 * Keep code examples clear and well-commented.
 * Ensure any images or assets are appropriately named and placed in the assets/ directory.

+## Reporting Issues

+If you encounter any issues or have suggestions for improvements, please open an issue and provide detailed information about the problem or your suggestion.